TrshPuppy/obsidian-notes/networking/protocols/SMTP.md

 aliases: [SMTP, simple-mail-transfer-protocol]
 ---
 # Simple Mail Transfer Protocol
-Standard protocol for communication via [[email]].
+Standard protocol for communication via [email](/networking/email.md).
 To start using SMTP, you simply provide a server name, #SMTP-port, username, and password.
 The #SMTP-server then sends emails on your behalf.

 >[!Related]
 > #RFC-5321: https://datatracker.ietf.org/doc/html/rfc5321#section-2.3.7